commitbyrajat/xirr_agent/README.md

     return newton(xnpv_func, 0.1)  # Initial guess: 10%
 ```

-### 2. Integrate the Tools with `langgraph-bigtool`
+### 2. Integrating with `langgraph-bigtool`

-The `langgraph-bigtool` library allows our agent to dynamically search and invoke relevant tools.
+Next, we register these functions as tools within `langgraph-bigtool`, enabling the AI agent to invoke them dynamically:

 ```python
 import types